mattthhh/ixwindow/README.md

 window info, than regular `xwindow` polybar module.
 Below is represented a demonstration of what `ixwindow` looks like in action:

+The fork improves the module with removing "Empty" where there is no window focused and make the icon the closest to the title (with maybe a configurable margin next to the title)

 <p align="center">
   <img src="assets/demo.gif" alt="animated" />
 </p>